DanWahlin/Angular-ASPNET-Core-CustomersService/Angular-ASPNET-Core-CustomersService/README.md

 * Working with Angular service classes for Ajax calls
 * Using Angular databinding and built-in directives

-## Software Requirements To Run Locally (there's a Docker option below as well)
+## Software Requirements To Run Locally

-* ASP.NET Core SDK 1.0 or higher
+* Visual Studio 2017 Community (or higher) for Windows.
+Any editor on Mac.
-* Visual Studio 2017 Community (or higher)
+* ASP.NET Core SDK 1.0 or higher - http://dot.net
 * Node.js 6.9 or higher

 ### Running the Application Locally on Windows